-Avoid Outsourcing Issues: Train your Remote Workers
+Avoid Outsourcing Issues: Onboard Remote Workers

-- Create detailed training guides with step by step processes for the job description you have hired for.
+- Create detailed onboarding guides with step by step processes for the job description you have hired for.
 This will take an initial investment of your time, but it will pay off dividends in the future.

 Avoid Outsourcing Issues: Listen and Accept Feedback

 Just because you are the business owner doesn’t always mean that you know best when it comes to the specifics of every task.
 After all, isn’t that why you hired online experts and outsourced work?
-Don’t make the common mistake of not listening to your worker’s ideas and feedback.
-Your workers can bring their great ideas and experience into your business and increase your revenue.
+Don’t make the common mistake of not listening to a worker’s ideas and feedback.
+Workers can bring their great ideas and experience into your business and increase your revenue.
 They often know the best ways to streamline work, the best tools to use and the best approaches to the tasks they are skilled in.
 So listen up!
-And ask for feedback if your workers don’t offer it up.
+And ask for feedback if workers don’t offer it up.
 That is the only way to grow and improve.